metalbear-co/mirrord.dev/content/docs/reference/traffic/index.md

 ## Outgoing

 mirrord's outgoing traffic feature intercepts outgoing requests from the local process and sends them through the remote pod instead.
 Responses are then routed back to the local process.
-A simple use case of this feature is when a user wants their local process to make an API call to another service in the k8s cluster, for example, a database read/write.
+A simple use case of this feature is enabling the local process to make an API call to another service in the k8s cluster, for example, a database read/write.

+For UDP, outgoing traffic is currently only intercepted and forwarded by mirrord if the application binds a non-0 port and makes a `connect` call on the socket before sending out messages.
+Outgoing TCP and UDP forwarding are both enabled by default.
+It can be controlled individually for TCP and UDP or disabled altogether (see `mirrord exec --help`).

+> **Note:** If the handling of incoming requests by your app involves outgoing API calls to other services, and mirrord is configured to mirror incoming traffic, then it
+> might be the case that both the remote pod and the local process (which
+> receives mirrored requests) make an outgoing API call to another service for the same incoming request.
+If that call
+> is a write operation to a database, this could lead e.g. to duplicate lines in the database.
+You can avoid such an
+> effect by switching from [traffic mirroring](#mirroring) to [traffic stealing](#stealing) mode.
+Alternatively, if the
+> service your application makes an API call to is only reachable from within the Kubernetes cluster, you can disable
+> outgoing traffic forwarding, which would make it impossible for your local process to reach that service.

 ## DNS Resolution